Sample · Decode+

 Limitations & Glossary

-Transparent disclosure of what this report can and cannot tell you, plus definitions of key terms.
+Transparent disclosure of what your results can and cannot tell you, plus definitions of key terms.

 Your genetics suggest 1 medication interaction requiring attention and 3 areas to review with your provider.